TennWilliams/TennWilliams/README.md

 I am an Associate Software Engineer with a passion for design and user experience.
 I am currently studying UX/UI design with the goal of using my knowledge to create user-centered applications and software.

 I graduated from Pace University with a Masters in Computer Science, and a minor in Information Systems.
-I am now currently pursuing a certificate through MIT specializing in FullStack Javascript Programming with MERN.
+I also completed MIT professional certificate in coding: FullStack Javascript development with MERN.

 📫 How to reach me: [Email](mailto:tennwilliams917@gmail.com) or through [Linkedin](https://www.linkedin.com/in/tennille-williams-bk917/)